instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 ## Nov 5: SerialPort for Node.JS

+Used [this guide](https://serialport.io/docs/guide-usage) to help in installation process.

 After installing the SerialPort npm library, modified code to read from the Arduino port and transfer information:

 ````